-- 12.1 We will provide a curriculum that aims to raise awareness amongst pupils about keeping safe and raise self-esteem and the confidence to share their concerns with adults in the Federation.
-Assemblies, PSHE lessons, including SRE sessions and ICT lessons will provide pupils with relevant and up-to-date information about how to stay safe.
-These are all age appropriate within the primary school.
-This will include sessions on: - Bullying, including cyberbullying (by text message, on social networking sites, and so on) and prejudice-based bullying. - Racism, disability, and homophobic or transphobic abuse. - Radicalisation and extremist behaviour. - Child sexual exploitation. - E-safety such as the safe use of social network sites as well as good practise in using the internet. - Nude or semi-nude sharing. - Upskirting. - Sexual consent. - Sexual harassment and abuse. - Child on child abuse. - Substance misuse. - Issues that may be specific to a local area or population, for example gang activity and youth violence; and - Particular issues affecting children including domestic violence, sexual exploitation, female genital mutilation and forced marriage. - 12.2 Our approach to the following safeguarding issues are set out in the Federation's Safeguarding Policy: - Raising concerns about a staff member or volunteer (whistleblowing). - Low level concerns. - Complaints and concerns about school safeguarding practices.
+12.1 We will provide a curriculum that aims to raise awareness amongst pupils about keeping safe and raise self-esteem and the confidence to share their concerns with adults in the Federation.
+Assemblies, PSHE and ICT lessons will provide pupils with relevant and up-to-date information about how to stay safe.
+This will include sessions on (age appropriate and where relevant for child age):

+- Bullying, including cyberbullying (by text message, on social networking sites, and so on) and prejudice-based bullying.

+- Racism, disability, and homophobic or transphobic abuse.

+- Radicalisation and extremist behaviour.

+- Child sexual exploitation.

+- E-safety such as the safe use of social network sites as well as good practise in using the internet.

+- Nude or semi-nude sharing.

+- Upskirting.

+- Sexual consent.

+- Sexual harassment and abuse.

+- Child on child abuse.

+- Substance misuse.

+- Issues that may be specific to a local area or population, for example gang activity and youth violence; and

+- Particular issues affecting children including domestic violence, sexual exploitation, female genital mutilation and forced marriage.

+- 12.2 Our approach to the following safeguarding issues are set out in the Federation's Safeguarding Policy:

+- Raising concerns about a staff member or volunteer (whistle-blowing).

+- Low-level concerns.

+- Complaints and concerns about school safeguarding practices.

 - Child on child abuse.

 - Notifying parents of a safeguarding concern.

 - Use of mobile phones and cameras.

 - Use of reasonable force.

 - Training and responsibilities of staff including the DSL and deputy safeguarding leads.

 - Training of governors.

 - Safer recruitment procedures.